Kris Holm Spirit ISIS Cranks

 Spirit disc cranks result from a sophisticated effort to develop the highest possible strength to weight ratio and pedalling performance in a unicycle crank.

-All disc compatible cranks have double pedal holes for versatility.
+All disc compatible cranks have Multi-hole pedal holes for versatility.

 Spirit disc cranks allow installation of a standard disc brake rotor (not included) to the right hand crank.
 This enables the rider to install a disc brake (see compatibility requirements below) and maintain an efficient pedalling stance, minimal weight, and the strongest possible wheel geometry.
 The rotor attachment is hardly noticeable for riders choosing not to use disc brakes.